 - contrast images are taken in succession while contrast material is being injected.
 These images show the opacified vessels superimposed on the anatomy and are stored on the computer.

 - the mask image is then subtracted from the contrast images pixel by pixel.
-The resulting subtraction images shows the filled vessels only.
+The resulting subtraction images show the filled vessels only.

 - recording can continue to provide a sequence of subtracted images based on the initial mask.